vita-epfl/Stable-Video-Infinity/assets/FAQ.md

 1. **Check your resolution**: Our model is trained based on a 480p model using 480×832 resolution.
 During testing, image processing follows the width-limited principle.
 If your image resolution is too large (e.g., 2150×1204), it will be resized to 1472×832.
 This gap from the training resolution can lead to missing motion.
 Therefore, please adjust `--max_width` to an appropriate value.
 You can check the terminal log to verify: "Video dimensions: 832x1472".
 Additionally, excessively large sizes will also slow down inference.
 For more details, please refer to Issue #6.

 2. **Text Prompt**: Providing an appropriate prompt is crucial for motion generation, especially for scene transitions.
 For more details, please refer to Issue #6.
+Additionally, regarding prompt language style, the training dataset's prompts tend to follow a more AI-like (GPT-style) format (人机 in Chinese), which actually simplifies prompt creation—simply providing a longer LLM-generated string can yield good results.
+This may be a productivity advantage worth leveraging HAHAHA.

 ## Q4: Did you consider building upon the Self-Forcing series of works?